Vaccines are approved for those ages 6 months and older. The COVID-19 vaccines people can receive in Illinois are:

 Q. Do I need a vaccine if I have already had COVID-19?

-Q. Do I have to get both the flu vaccine and the COVID-19 vaccine?
+Q. Can I get the flu vaccine and the COVID-19 vaccine at the same time?

-A. The U.S. vaccine safety system is a deliberate and multi-phase process to ensure all vaccines are as safe as possible.
-Safety is a top priority.
-Vaccine candidates conduct clinical trials with many thousands of study participants to generate scientific data and other information for the FDA to determine their safety and effectiveness.
+A. Yes.
+Billions of people have been vaccinated with COVID-19 vaccines and they have been available since December 2020!
+The U.S. vaccine safety system is still monitoring these vaccines to ensure they are as safe as possible.
+Clinical trials happen with many thousands of study participants to generate scientific data and other information for the FDA to determine their safety and effectiveness.

 Q. Can the COVID-19 vaccine cause me to become infected or infect others?

-A. No, you cannot become infected or infect others from receiving the COVID-19 vaccine, because the vaccine contains no live virus.
+A. No, you cannot become infected or infect others from receiving the COVID-19 vaccine, the vaccine does not have live virus in it.
 Instead, the vaccine directs your body to produce a protein that teaches your body how to fight off the virus.

 Q. Can I get a COVID-19 vaccine if I am pregnant?

 Q. I have allergies.
-Is this vaccine safe for me?
+Are COVID-19 vaccines safe for me?

 A. While serious allergic reactions were not seen in vaccine clinical trials of thousands of patients, rare allergic reactions to vaccines are possible.
 If you have a history of serious allergic reactions, you should discuss your situation with your healthcare provider.
 The COVID-19 vaccine does not contain any animal products such as eggs.